-The Code Working Group (CWG) is pleased with how Select Committee’s amendments to the draft Financial Services Legislation Amendment Bill (FSLAB) have reflected the suggestions the CWG made in its submission.
+The Code Working Group (CWG) is pleased with how the Select Committee’s amendments to the draft Financial Services Legislation Amendment Bill (FSLAB) have reflected the suggestions the CWG made in its submission.

-“There is nothing in the FSLAB changes from Select Committee that undermines the things that we consulted on earlier in the year,” he said.
+“There is nothing in the FSLAB changes from the Select Committee that undermines the things that we consulted on earlier in the year,” he said.

 Significant changes to FSLAB that the CWG welcomed (stemming from its own suggestions and from other parties) included:

-- Broadening the application of the Code to those who give advice rather than just the moment in time that advice is given;
+- Broadening the application of the Code to those who give advice rather than just the moment in time that advice is given

-- Retaining language about professionalism.
+- Retaining language about professionalism

-“…we think that’s really inspirational and good for the financial advice sector to see itself as and aspire to be a profession,” said Dale-Jones.
+“…we think that’s really inspirational and good for the financial advice sector to see itself as, and aspire to be, a profession,” said Dale-Jones.

 MBIE this week released a report responding to the FSLAB submissions (see: Commissions to Stay…).